oertl/hyperloglog-sketch-estimation-paper/README.md

 # Maximum likelihood estimation of cardinalities from HyperLogLog sketches
 [Paper](https://github.com/oertl/hyperloglog-sketch-estimation-paper/blob/master/paper/paper.pdf) about the estimation of cardinalities from HyperLogLog sketches.
+(Work is still in progress.)

 ## Abstract
 This paper presents a new method to estimate the cardinality of a multiset recorded by HyperLogLog sketches.
 The maximum likelihood method is applied to the probability mass function under the Poisson model.
 A numerical algorithm is presented that is able to calculate the estimate efficiently.
 Simulations finally show that this new estimation procedure works well and is inherently unbiased over a wide range of cardinalities.